Existence and regularity of solutions to parabolic-elliptic nonlinear systems: Proof of the main results

-Now notice that, thanks to the compactness of the operator $S$, we know that any subsequence of $S(w_k)$ has a subsequence which converges to some $\tilde v$ (which may depend on the chosen subsequence) in $C^0([0,T];\elleom2)$.
+By the compactness of $S$, we know that any subsequence of $S(w_k)$ has a subsequence which converges in $C^0([0,T];\elleom2)$ to some $\tilde v$ (which may depend on the chosen subsequence).
 At the same time, we have that